SepehrMohammady/NAS-BNN-CIFAR10-Exploration/README.md

 - For the CIFAR-10 setup used, fine-tuned accuracies were in the range of 55-58% Top-1 on the validation set.

 ## License
 The original NAS-BNN code is available under its own license (see `README-Authors.md`).
-Modifications and scripts added in this repository are provided under the [License].
+Modifications and scripts added in this repository are provided under the [LICENSE](LICENSE).